-2.16 It is anticipated that Social Services will overspend by £1.5m this year.
+2.14 It is anticipated that Social Services will overspend by £1.5m this year.

-Children and Young People Services - There is continuing pressure on the children's placements budget given the complexities of the children currently being supported and the high cost placements some of these children require to meet their needs.
+Children and Young People Services - In recent months there has been growing pressure on the Division due to an increased demand for the service, partly as a result of the COVID 19 pandemic.
+It will therefore be necessary over the coming months to try to increase staff capacity to manage this demand.
+Further information will be provided as the situation develops.
+There still remains pressure on the children's placements budget given the complexities of the children currently being supported and the high cost placements some of these children require to meet their needs.
 This is further impacted by the COVID-19 pandemic and the significantly higher demand for placements.
 Work continues to ensure that children are placed in the most appropriate and cost effective placements.
-There is also pressure due to legal costs being incurred as a result of complex court cases that require counsel's involvement.
+There is also pressure due to legal costs being incurred as a result of complex court cases that require Counsel's involvement.
 In addition this year there have been greater costs incurred in relation to children being placed for adoption outside the Vale Valleys and Cardiff Adoption partnership area.
 This does not reflect more children being placed in agency placements, rather that the staggered payments made for these placements have fallen more significantly in this financial year. £500k of the 2020/21 WG Social Care Workforce and Sustainability Pressures Grant has been allocated to this service which has been received for a second year and with additional funding provided by the Council as part of the budget setting process for 2020/21, the overall Children and Young People Services budget is currently projected to breakeven.
 The outturn position could fluctuate as the year progresses if the number of children looked after and/or complexity of needs change, particularly with the potential high cost of each placement.